 Better pricing anchors include more qualified leads, faster replies, fewer tickets, more booked appointments, and stronger campaign conversion.

 With pricing and packaging in place, the next step is to choose a platform that reliably supports client delivery, branding, and long-term scalability.
-That’s where BotPenguin stands out as a white label chatbot built specifically for agency resale.
+That’s where BotPenguin stands out as a white-label chatbot platform built specifically for agency resale.

 BotPenguin is built for agencies that want complete resale control.